 Car Accident Nerve Damage

 Sustaining a head injury in a car accident is a fairly common occurrence.
-Summarized from an article on HG.org, a legal resources information site, even a mild fender bender will likely jerk you enough to make your head bang against your headrest.
+According to a source on HG.org (a legal resources information site), even a mild fender bender will likely jerk you enough to make your head bang against your headrest.

 Common Ways Car Accidents Cause Nerve Damage